Azure/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/README.md

 ```

 ### 4. Running configuration.ipynb
 - Before running any samples you next need to run the configuration notebook.
-Click on 00.configuration.ipynb notebook
+Click on configuration.ipynb notebook
 - Execute the cells in the notebook to Register Machine Learning Services Resource Provider and create a workspace. (*instructions in notebook*)

 ### 5. Running Samples